Tryouts/First mandatory training March 8th 2021 3:15-5:15 BCHS Turf Field

 NSCAA Small Sided Games

-Coach Plyler is also a 3X Jefferson County Value Awards winner for teamwork, integrity and exemplary performance.
-2019 Jefferson County 5A boys’ soccer coach of the year.
+Coach Plyler is a 3X Jefferson County Value Awards winner for teamwork, integrity and exemplary performance.
+In 2019 Coach Plyler was selected Jefferson County 5A boys’ soccer coach of the year.

 BEAR CREEK HIGH SCHOOL TEAM MISSION AND TEAM PURPOSE: